Elisandil/Elisandil/README.md

 ## About me
 I'm Antonio, primary a backend developer, with some experience in web.
 My core strengths lie in designing clean architectures.
-I started woking with java and SQL, but over the past three months I dived deep into Golang.
+I started woking with java and SQL, but over the past three months I've been diving deep into Golang.
 <br>
 <br>
 <br>